 When interest rates are lower, buyers can afford to make higher offers, which in turn drives up home values.

-Some mortgages, called adjustable-rate mortgages or ARMS, have interest rates that rise or fall based directly on other rates, such as the rate paid by Treasury bills.
+Some mortgages, called adjustable-rate mortgages (ARMs), have interest rates that rise or fall based directly on other rates, such as the rate paid by Treasury bills.
 That means that rates rising and falling doesn’t just affect new homebuyers and refinancers, but also many homeowners’ month-to-month payments.

 4. Cheaper HELOC Rates